 2. Don’t Judge or Evaluate Yourself

-Holding yourself accountable and evaluating yourself based on your past doesn’t just hurt you, but it hinders you from moving forward.
+Holding yourself accountable and evaluating yourself based on your past pain will help you grow emotionally and bring forth the power to move on freely.
 If you want to rise above, you have to be courageous and not let the past define your present.

 3. Stay Honest to Yourself and Your Loved Ones